 Step 8) Make Doors

 Rip plywood to 20″ x 30″ panels (or size of opening).
 With nail gun, attach the two 30″ trim boards to the plywood panel.

 Double check your measurement and cut the remaining trim boards to finish the door panel.
 Attach with nail gun.

 To create the diagonal design displayed on my entertainment center, your board will be 29 1/4″ long from corner to corner with an angle of 28 degrees.
 Again, attach with nail gun.

 Stain or paint doors (or both!).
 I painted mine Sherwin Williams Iron Ore to match the frame.
 (This is the same color Cassity painted her interior doors and colorwashed her barn door here to add color while still showing the wood grain.)

 I followed the instructions included with my sliding door hardware.
 See our Remodelaholic picks for budget-friendly sliding door hardware here.

 Step 10) Attach top boards to the frame

 That is it!
-Wasn’t it easy?
+Not too bad for an entire sliding barn door entertainment center, right?
 Now it’s time for the fun part…the accessories.

-I chose chunky baskets, old trunks and metal containers to accessorize my man cave console area.
-They add extra storage without compromising that masculine feel.
+I chose chunky baskets, old trunks and metal containers to accessorize our man cave opening shelving.
+They add extra storage while keeping a masculine feel.